-732 (i) Limiting the authority of the county superintendent and 733 county board as to the expenditure of funds, the employment 734 and dismissal of personnel, the establishment and operation of 735 the school calendar, the establishment of instructional programs 736 and rules and any other areas designated by the state board by 737 rule, which may include delegating decision-making authority 738 regarding these matters to the state superintendent;

-739 (ii) Declaring that the office of the county superintendent 740 is vacant:

-741 (iii) Delegating to the state superintendent both the author-742 ity to conduct hearings on personnel matters and school closure 743 or consolidation matters and, subsequently, to render the 744 resulting decisions, and the authority to appoint a designee for 745 the limited purpose of conducting hearings while reserving to 746 the state superintendent the authority to render the resulting 747 decisions:

-748 (iv) Functioning in lieu of the county board of education in 749 a transfer, sale, purchase or other transaction regarding real 750 property; and

-751 (v) Taking any direct action necessary to correct the 752 emergency including, but not limited to, the following:

-753 (I) Delegating to the state superintendent the authority to 754 replace administrators and principals in low performing schools 755 and to transfer them into alternate professional positions within 756 the county at his or her discretion; and

-(II) Delegating to the state superintendent the authority to fill positions of administrators and principals with individuals determined by the state superintendent to be the most qualified for the positions.
-Any authority related to intervention in the operation of a county board granted under this paragraph is not subject to the provisions of article four, chapter eighteen-a of this code;
+- 730 schools will be provided.
+This intervention may include, but is 731 not limited to, the following: - (i) Limiting the authority of the county superintendent and county board as to the expenditure of funds, the employment and dismissal of personnel, the establishment and operation of the school calendar, the establishment of instructional programs and rules and any other areas designated by the state board by rule, which may include delegating decision-making authority regarding these matters to the state superintendent; - 739 (ii) Declaring that the office of the county superintendent 740 is vacant; - (iii) Delegating to the state superintendent both the authority to conduct hearings on personnel matters and school closure or consolidation matters and, subsequently, to render the resulting decisions, and the authority to appoint a designee for the limited purpose of conducting hearings while reserving to the state superintendent the authority to render the resulting decisions; - 748 (iv) Functioning in lieu of the county board of education in 749 a transfer, sale, purchase or other transaction regarding real 750 property; and - 751 (v) Taking any direct action necessary to correct the 752 emergency including, but not limited to, the following: - 753 (I) Delegating to the state superintendent the authority to 754 replace administrators and principals in low performing schools 755 and to transfer them into alternate professional positions within 756 the county at his or her discretion; and - 757 (II) Delegating to the state superintendent the authority to 758 fill positions of administrators and principals with individuals 759 determined by the state superintendent to be the most qualified

-(o) Notwithstanding any other provision of this section, the state board may intervene immediately in the operation of the county school system with all the powers, duties and responsibilities contained in subsection (n) of this section, if the state board finds the following:

-(1) That the conditions precedent to intervention exist as provided in this section; and that delaying intervention for any period of time would not be in the best interests of the students of the county school system; or

-(2) That the conditions precedent to intervention exist as provided in this section and that the state board had previously intervened in the operation of the same school system and had concluded that intervention within the preceding five years.

-777 (p) Capacity. - The process for improving education 778 includes a process for targeting resources strategically to 779 improve the teaching and learning process.
+- 760 for the positions.
+Any authority related to intervention in the 761 operation of a county board granted under this paragraph is not 762 subject to the provisions of article four, chapter eighteen-a of 763 this code; - 764 (o) Notwithstanding any other provision of this section, the 765 state board may intervene immediately in the operation of the 766 county school system with all the powers, duties and responsi-767 bilities contained in subsection (n) of this section, if the state 768 board finds the following: - 769 (1) That the conditions precedent to intervention exist as 770 provided in this section; and that delaying intervention for any 771 period of time would not be in the best interests of the students 772 of the county school system; or - 773 (2) That the conditions precedent to intervention exist as 774 provided in this section and that the state board had previously 775 intervened in the operation of the same school system and had 776 concluded that intervention within the preceding five years. - 777 (p) Capacity. - The process for improving education 778 includes a process for targeting resources strategically to 779 improve the teaching and learning process.
 Development of 780 unified school and school system improvement plans, pursuant 781 to subsection (b) of this section, is intended, in part, to provide 782 mechanisms to target resources strategically to the teaching and 783 learning process to improve student, school and school system 784 performance.
-When deficiencies are detected through the 785 assessment and accountability processes, the revision and 786 approval of school and school system unified improvement 787 plans shall ensure that schools and school systems are effi-788 ciently using existing resources to correct the deficiencies.
-789 When the state board determines that schools and school

-790 systems do not have the capacity to correct deficiencies, the 791 state board shall work with the county board to develop or 792 secure the resources necessary to increase the capacity of 793 schools and school systems to meet the standards and, when 794 necessary, seek additional resources in consultation with the 795 Legislature and the governor.
+When deficiencies are detected through the assessment and accountability processes, the revision and 785 786 approval of school and school system unified improvement plans shall ensure that schools and school systems are effi-787 788 ciently using existing resources to correct the deficiencies.
+789 When the state board determines that schools and school 790 systems do not have the capacity to correct deficiencies, the 791 state board shall work with the county board to develop or 792 secure the resources necessary to increase the capacity of